 How they then use that information depends entirely on individual insurers.
 Some will take a year off your no claim discount if you’ve made a windscreen claim, some might increase your next premium.
 Others won’t be in the slightest bit interested.

 Do you need to have a stone chip repaired?

 No matter how small a chip in a windscreen is - it needs repairing.
 This is because any imperfection is a weakness in the windscreen’s surface.

-According to Autoglass, the windscreen provides 30% of a car’s structural strength.
+According to Autoglass®, the windscreen provides up to 30% of a car’s structural strength.
 As a lot of force goes through it, particularly over our notoriously rough roads, a chip can develop into a crack at any point.
 While chips can be repaired, cracks can’t.
 So it’s potentially a lot cheaper to have windscreen damage assessed and fixed promptly before it deteriorates.